15 Best Restaurants on Bainbridge Island (2026 Local Guide)

-Bainbridge Island has quietly built one of the best dining scenes in Kitsap County — a mix of waterfront fine dining, casual island cafes, and hidden gems that locals guard jealously.
+Bainbridge Island has one of the best dining scenes in the Pacific Northwest — a mix of waterfront fine dining, casual island cafes, and hidden gems that locals guard jealously.
 Whether you're a longtime resident or visiting for the day, here's where to eat on Bainbridge in 2026.

 Fine Dining & Special Occasions